Reactive Chat application using ServiceStack and Fable in F#

 [<Emit "new $0($1...)">] abstract Create: unit -> InputMessage

-solution.
-You can use all or either of it.
+If we are talking about big applications, then skipping the scale word will not happen.
+And still most Enterprise Applications revolve around Design Patterns.
+But I am pretty sure that for AAA size applications you need an AAA solution.
+You can use all or any of it.
 Power and Flexibility are also in the same order as mentioned in the title.
-Means Actors are more powerful and flexible while Async is least.
-Actor is having referential transparency while agent don’t.
-Due to this Actors are more suitable for Micro-service kind of architecture.
-Using actors you can offload your heavy process to another machine without any issue.
-Also, it’s easy to set up cluster with them.
+This means Actors are more powerful and flexible, while Async is least.
+Actors have referential transparency, while agents don't.
+Due to this, Actors are more suitable for Microservice-kind architectures.
+Using Actors you can offload your heavy processes to another machine without any issue.
+Also, it's easy to set up clusters with them.
 That is not possible with agents.
-I guess Async
+I guess Async is pretty much known by everyone.
+Also, Async is widely used and should be used whenever you are accessing I/O stuff.
+All will agree that Async is quite necessary, but at the same time difficult to implement correctly.
+(I am not considering Java here.
+The syntax is so horrific.)

 type Utility() =